rukasakurai/github-copilot-tutorial/docs/workshop.md

 Do you understand these instructions?
 ```

-From there you can start asking questions and from time to time, ensure Copilot still follows the instructions by asking:
+From there you can start asking questions and from time to time, ensure GitHub Copilot still follows the instructions by asking:

 ```bash
 Are you still using the instructions I provided?